ariga/atlas/doc/md/cli.md

----
+#### Details
+The `atlas schema` subcommand groups commands for working with Atlas schemas.

 ### atlas schema apply

-Apply an atlas schema to a data source
+Apply an atlas schema to a target database.

 #### Usage
 ```
 atlas schema apply [flags]
 ```

+#### Details
+`atlas schema apply` plans and executes a database migration to be bring a given database to the state described in the Atlas schema file.
+Before running the migration, Atlas will print the migration plan and prompt the user for approval.